abiodundotdev/moniapp/README.md

 ## Their is a app_release.apk in the master repo.
 Which is the built apk

-## The app could not be completed becase i strated late
+## The app could not be completed because i started late

 A few resources to get you started if this is your first Flutter project: